As It Is in Heaven: Plot

-The choir is accepted into the annual "Let the Peoples Sing" competition (Arne has decided to register the choir without previous notice), and they journey to Innsbruck, Austria, to perform.
-Lena fears Daniel will leave her for his sophisticated friends from the music world, when she see their kissing and hugging him.
+The choir is accepted into the annual "Let the Peoples Sing" competition (Arne has registered the choir without consulting anyone), and they journey to Innsbruck, Austria, to perform.
+Lena fears Daniel will leave her for his sophisticated friends from the music world, when she sees them kissing and hugging him.
 He dares at last to tell her he loves her and then they make love.
 On the day of the competition, the choir is ready on stage but Daniel is nowhere to be seen.
 His heart has been affected by his anxiety, and he has another heart attack.
 Daniel staggers into the restroom, unsure of how to handle the situation, then stumbles and hits his head on the pipe below a sink, causing him to bleed severely.
-He lies helplessly on the tile, blood gushing from his head, listening to the choir harmonising over the loudspeakers.
-The audience in the auditorium is enchanted and sings along.
-Daniel smiles to himself and turns motionless, thus leaving the viewer to decide whether he lives or dies, completely fulfilled by reaching his goal.
+He lies helplessly on the tile, blood gushing from his head, listening to the choir harmonising wordlessly over the loudspeakers.
+The audience in the auditorium is enchanted and joins in.
+Daniel smiles to himself and loses consciousness.

-The final scene shows Daniel rushing towards his younger self within the wheat fields as he embraces his life's goal, to "create music that will open a person's heart".
+The final scene shows Daniel rushing through the wheat fields towards his younger self, whom he raises triumphantly, having achieved his life's goal, to "create music that will open a person's heart".